+Picky, picky, picky.
 There is a message here, I think.
 You must try, even if you don’t succeed.
 You may even find out that what seems enticing really isn’t for you.
 Not every effort results in a desired outcome, but effort always imparts experience.
 Which, in the end, is the key to success.
 And finding… Continue reading A bird and a snail

 The osprey was cheerfully eating its meal when out of the blue (sky), a bald eagle tried to lay claim to the half eaten fish.
 Instead of working for its own food, the eagle would rather have a meal that someone else worked for.
 And so a duel begins – the larger eagle chasing the… Continue reading Working for a Meal